reyyghi/rhd_garage/README.md

 # RHD Garage
 The garage system for QBCore and ESX frameworks is created by [dellaaaaaa](https://github.com/dellaaaaaa).
 We invite you to contribute to this garage script by submitting new features via PR.
-We're always eager to review and consider new features
+We're always eager to review and consider new features.

+Don't forget to read the installation [documentation](https://rhd-script.gitbook.io/rhd-scripts/free-scripts/rhd-garage)

 # Features
 - Public Garage